krakend/krakend-documentation/backends/caching.md

 The `Cache-Control` header honors the time settings and the properties `no-store`, `only-if-cached` , `no-cache`.

+## Is my content cached?
+KrakenD **does not provide an explicit mechanism for the developer to keep track of hits or misses or actively manage its entries.
+For users with advanced needs managing caching who do not want automatic management of entries, we recommend using an advanced caching system such as Varnish Cache.
+One endpoint might result from several cached components, so the final content might be a sum of caches.

+Nevertheless, a simple rule exists to identify whether a response is cached: **look at the response time in the access logs**.

+When the content is generated fresh, you'll see in the access log that a response takes a few milliseconds or even seconds, depending on your backend load and performance.
+But when the content is cached, you'll see times that are at least one order of magnitude smaller (like a few microseconds or even milliseconds).
+You'll have no doubt when comparing a fresh call to a cached one.

+In addition, there are other ways to check if backend responses are served from the cache, like:

+- Checking the traces to notice missing backend calls
+- Comparing the latency of the requests in your metrics
+- Check your backend logs

 ## Custom directives (Stale cache, freshness)
 You can allow your API consumers to pass **custom directives (instructions)** in their `Cache-Control` header when they make the request.